The 30th Edition of The Best Lawyers in America© Recognizes Patterson Bray Attorneys

 In 2019, then partner Lang Wiseman took a position with the Governor’s office in Nashville, officially severing ties with the firm.
 While the Wiseman name remained on the masthead, Chris Patterson became the managing partner, leading the firm alongside Lindsay Jones and Larry Bray.
 This management structure has successfully served our many clients in Wealth and Probate, Personal Injury, Business and Commercial, Family Law, and many other practice areas.

 As we move into year three of this structure, we are formalizing the change while also committing to our promise of strategic insight and representation, personal service and attention, and aggressive advocacy on behalf of our clients.
-We look forward to serving you and your legal needs as Patterson Bray PLLC.
+We look forward to serving you and your … Read the rest

 The 28th Edition of The Best Lawyers in America© Recognizes Patterson Bray Attorneys